 Bird Woman Falls

 Bird Woman Falls overlook gives visitors an unobstructed view of the 560-foot-tall waterfall.
-The view from this overlook, especially in the evening, is one of my favorite along the GTSR.
+The view from this overlook, especially in the evening, is one of my favorites along the GTSR.
 It’s a great place to watch the sunset.

 Weeping Wall